-- Ask the participants what they have learnt from this exercise/ activity. - Ask if they have
+- Ask the participants what they have learnt from this exercise/ activity. - Ask if they have any questions related to what they have talked about so far.

-UNIT 5.2.3: E-Commerce
+UNIT 7.2.3: E-Commerce

-- Identify different types of e-commerce - List the benefits of e-commerce for retailers and customers - Discuss Digital India campaign will help boost e-commerce in India - Describe how you will sell a product or service on an e-commerce platform
+- · Identify different types of e-commerce - List the benefits of e-commerce for retailers and customers - Discuss Digital India campaign will help boost e-commerce in India - Describe how you will sell a product or service on an e-commerce platform